 Can Exa alternatives handle JavaScript rendering?

 Yes.
 Firecrawl includes automatic JavaScript rendering at no extra cost.
 Brave Search API handles dynamic content in its index.
 Tavily and Perplexity support JavaScript-heavy sites.
-Exa charges extra credits for JavaScript rendering, making alternatives more cost-effective for modern web applications.
+Exa supports JavaScript rendering via the Contents API.

 Which alternative is best for RAG applications?